facebook/infer/_docs/03-checker-bug-types.md

 ## Mixed self weakSelf

 This happens when an Objective-C block captures both `self` and `weakSelf`, a weak pointer to `self`.
 Possibly the developer meant to capture only `weakSelf` to avoid a retain cycle, but made a typo and used `self` as well in the block, instead of `strongSelf`.
 In this case, this could cause a retain cycle.

+<a name="MULTIPLE_WEAKSELF"></a>

+## Multiple weakSelf

+An Objective-C block uses `weakSelf` more than once.
+This could lead to unexpected behaviour.
+Even if `weakSelf` is not nil in the first use, it could be nil in the following uses since the object that `weakSelf` points to could be freed anytime.
+One should assign it to a strong pointer first, and then use it in the block.

 <a name="MEMORY_LEAK"></a>